Diana Johnson: Israel

 In September 2020, Johnson was appointed a vice-chair of Labour Friends of Israel.

-In November 2021, Johnson in the Jewish News wrote an article supporting a speech by Keir Starmer that opposed the BDS of Israel.
+In November 2021, Johnson in the Jewish News wrote an article supporting a speech by Keir Starmer that opposed the Boycott, Divestment and Sanctions of Israel.
 She said "Rejecting anti-Zionist antisemitism means opposing the BDS movement which demonises and delegitimises Israel, singling it out for boycotts and sanctions."

 Abortion

 In July 2021, Diana Johnson proposed an amendment that would liberalise abortion in England and Wales.
 Proponents of the amendment suggested this would bring English and Welsh law in line with recent legislative changes in Northern Ireland.
 However, Johnson was strongly criticised for not clarifying whether this would allow for abortion up until birth.
-It has also been suggested by self described pro-life organisations that this would have removed the requirement for a doctor to be involved, allow for sex selective abortion and removed conscience protections for those medical professionals who object to abortion.
+It has also been suggested by pro-life organisations that this would have removed the requirement for a doctor to be involved, allow for sex selective abortion and removed conscience protections for those medical professionals who object to abortion.